2018 Common Ground Summit

 The newly unveiled 18-mile multi-use path in Carrollton connects economic centers, neighborhoods, schools and universities, as well as existing city parks and waterways.

-Efforts are well underway in the plan to expand the existing Ocmulgee National Monument into one of the Southeast's largest National Parks - spanning from Macon to Hawkinsville.
+Efforts are well underway in the plan to expand the existing Ocmulgee National Monument and to investigate options for conserving a treasured natural and historical landscape along the Ocmulgee River between Macon to Hawkinsville.

 PorterDale & The Yellow river